madoreenu/haltaro.github.io/index.md

 moe_szyslak:(to homer) hey, i don't need your sharity!(cries)
 ```

 * [Project 4 - Translate a language](https://github.com/haltaro/udacity-deep-learning-project4): Use a recurrent neural network to translate one language to another.
-The following French sentence is automatically translated from the English text.
+The following French words are automatically translated from the English words.

 ```
 Input